|

 There are other things that I have

-stuck in a remote area with a broken down truck.
-I would suggest that a course
+remote area with a broken down truck.
+I would suggest

-in basic repair and upkeep of our vehicle is a must.
+that a course in basic repair and upkeep of our vehicle is a

 Step 2: Envisioning a vehicle